-As a family we are big fans of the treasure hunting game Geocaching, hunting out hidden treasures with the use of the GPS system, our mobile phones and a handy little app, well you can read more about what Geocaching is on the page - what is Geocaching - or follow the menu link for our regular geocaching posts.
+As a family we are big fans of the treasure hunting game Geocaching.
+Hunting out hidden treasures with the use of the GPS system, our mobile phones, and a handy little app.
+You can read more about what Geocaching is on the page what is Geocaching.

-But geocaching isn't just about following a little arrow on your phone app, there are caches that involve tools, caches that require puzzle solving, even some that involve getting your photo taken!
-Read on to find out a little more about the various different types of cache you might come across on your adventures.
+But geocaching isn’t just about following a little arrow on your phone app.
+There are caches that involve tools; caches that require puzzle solving; even some that involve getting your photo taken!
+Read on to find out a little more about the various different types of Geocache you might come across on your adventures.

 Types of Geocache

-Below are the names, and details of each type of cache you can currently find on the geocaching website and within the app.
-The first lot are live and can still be created, while the later ones you are no longer able to create but might still come across.
+Below are the names, and details of the types of geocache you can currently find on the geocaching website, and within the app.
+The first lot are live and can still be created.
+While the later ones you are no longer able to create, but might still come across.

 This type of cache is the most basic in terms of finding (usually) and will contain at least a log.
 Traditional caches come in all shapes and sizes they may be as small as a nano, or as large as the cache owner can manage to hide.
 There are all manner of traditional caches out there, we’ve found pots, ammo cans, film canisters, key boxes and have heard of some amazing ones as well.

 A Multi-Cache will involve visiting at least two locations, but maybe many more, depending on how sadistic the owner of the cache is.
 The final location will be a physical container (again of any size).
 Most Multi-Caches have a first stage with a clue that you then use to find the second and so on, but there are many variations, so make sure you read the cache details thoroughly.